Phonics Reading Passages

 • Pinterest

 We know that students need explicit instruction in the essential components of reading including phonics, phonological awareness, comprehension, fluency and vocabulary.
-Decodable reading passages are a great way to teach phonics, fluency, and comprehension!
+Phonics reading passages are a great way to teach phonics, fluency, and comprehension at the same time!

 • Provide systematic phonics instruction